“People do not fucking change!”

 GM: “So, you’re not technically pressing charges,” Roderick answers.
 “You, or he, would report what happened to the police, they might make an arrest, and the DA’s office decides whether or not to press charges from there.
 Obviously, there are a lot of factors at any of those stages that can influence how the process plays out.”

 “I do have some pull at the DA’s office, though, if it comes to that and you need it.
-Your grandma could help too, as she’s a well-positioned criminal judge.
+Your grandma could help too, as she’s a criminal judge.
 But it really depends what your dad does and how big a fuss he makes.
-There are reasons he might not choose to involve the police—bad political optics, for one.
-Tough guy senator stabbed by ex-wife’s adoptive daughter.
-Obviously that’s the best case scenario for Emily too.
-She doesn’t want to get arrested while she’s in med school.
-If he calls the cops while he’s still bleeding, though, pretty hard not to see an arrest happening.”
+Obviously it’s best if Emily never gets arrested at all, and there are reasons your dad might not go that route.
+But if he calls the cops while he’s still bleeding, pretty hard not to see an arrest happening.”

 Celia: “Rod.
 I don’t care if your renfields have to stab me repeatedly.
 Stake me, cuff me, whatever, I need to be awake today to handle this.”